 Looking for a place to share

 If you’re looking for a room in a shared space that’s perfect for students, then your first place to check should be liv.rent’s listings.
-You can use the map tool to find a place that’s close to campus and use the search filter “Room” under “Housing Type” to look at all the available places in the area.
+You can use the convenient map tool to find a place that’s close to campus, using the search filter “Room” under “Housing Type” to look at all the available places in the area.

 FREE Roommate Agreement Template: Download Here